NitramNimod/CorpusCallosumParcellation/README.md

 Unmasked or multiplied by a binary mask of the Corpus Callosum.<br>

 When using these regions in your scientific work, please cite:<br>
-Parcellation of Motor Cortex associated Regions in the Human Corpus Callosum on the basis of Human Connectome Project data<br>
+Parcellation of motor cortex-associated regions in the human corpus callosum on the basis of Human Connectome Project data<br>
 DOI: 10.1007/s00429-019-01849-1